donno2048/HellOS/README.md

 # HellOS

 An entire operating system (actually a boot sector) just to display: "Hello!"
+(Or anything else)

 ## Install dependencies